StrafesNET/.github/profile/README.md

-This GitHub organization is unofficial and not affiliated with the StrafesNET development team.
-This is a GitHub mirror organization of https://git.itzana.me/StrafesNET/.
+This is the official StrafesNET organization hosting public development.
+Additional code can be found at https://git.itzana.me/StrafesNET/.